cedrickchee/YDKGo/content/docs/concurrency/channels/_index.md

 will immediately block.

 A Denial-of-service attack is a great example.
 We get a bunch of requests coming to our server.
-If we try to handle every single request, we are gonna implode.
+If we try to handle every single request, we are will implode.
 We have to handle what we can and drop other requests.

 ```go